Evidence of Impact for Paid Family Leave

 - 1.3 percentage point increase in exclusive breastfeeding at age 6 months

-- 5 to 7 percentage point decline in receiving late vaccinations
+- Up to a 7 percentage point decline in receiving late vaccinations

 - Substantially fewer cases of abusive head trauma among infants and toddlers